Intro to CD

 Learning curve and enterprise-wide adoption

 Argo CD is meant to be used with Kubernetes applications and services only.
 Argo CD tracks updates to branches, tags, or pinned to a specific version of manifests at a Git commit and deploys the changes into Kubernetes.
-Kubernetes manifests from a Git repository are applied to your Kubernetes cluster, and Argo will strive to ensure that your repository and clusters are always in sync.
-Please refer to the below architecture which highlights how the Argo CD deploys changes into K8S clusters.
+Kubernetes manifests from a Git repository are applied to your cluster configuration, and Argo will strive to ensure that your repository and clusters are always in sync.

-For safe deployment, Spinnaker offers in-built deployment strategies like highlander, blue-green, rolling updates, and canary deployment.
-However, in Argo CD one has to install another product of Argo project called Argo Rollouts to strategically deploy.
+For safe deployment, both the Spinnaker and Argo (Argo Rollouts) offer in-built deployment strategies like highlander, blue-green, rolling updates, and canary deployment.

-Both tools support on-prem and manageed Kubernetes.
+Both tools support on-prem and managed Kubernetes.
 Argo CD and Spinnaker support application deployment into the managed K8s (EKS/GKE/AKS).
-The former deploys directly based on the configuration change, whereas the latter uses delivery pipeline for deployment.
+The former deploys directly based on the configuration change, whereas the latter uses a delivery pipeline for deployment.

 If you have a few applications hosted on on-prem or managed K8s, and are still undergoing some cloud transformation, then Argo CD can be well suited for you.
 However, if you want to construct a seamless workflow to automate a delivery process that includes test integration, approval gates (manual or automatic), integrated image builds and visibility into deployments to hybrid or multicloud environment, then choose Spinnaker for continuous delivery.